navery-dev/PythonProjects/README.md

 Work with string templates and randomly generated text

 **Project 22 - Ducklings**
-Use object-oriented programming to create a data model
+Use object-oriented programming to create a data model for duck drawings

 **Project 23 - Etching Drawer**
 Work with screen coordinates and relative directional movements